Our Maths Curriculum

 It embeds a deeper understanding of maths by utilising a concrete, pictorial, abstract approach so that pupils understand what they are doing rather than just learning to repeat routines without grasping what is happening.

-The key features of Maths Mastery are:
+Key features of Maths Mastery:

 Early Years Mastery in Maths